 In addition, the SAMHSA Disaster Distress Helpline provides 24/7, year-round crisis counseling and support.
 Call (800) 985-5990 or (800) 846-8517 (TTY for deaf/hearing impaired); or text TalkWithUs to 66746.

-State offices and agencies of emergency management: fema.gov/regional-operations/state-offices-and-agencies-emergency-management
+State offices and agencies of emergency management: fema.gov/emergency-management-agencies

 Heavy storms often cause power outages, which is problematic for people who rely on electrically powered equipment to breathe.
 Fortunately, there are a variety of backup power options that can be used.

-Because most emergency room doctors and nurses are not familiar with neuromuscular diseases, a trip to the ER may result in inappropriate care for some people with muscle diseases.
+Because many emergency room doctors and nurses may not be familiar with neuromuscular disorders, a trip to the ER could result in inappropriate care for some people with muscle diseases.
 This article describes some common problems that can occur in the ER and provides tips for avoiding these scenarios.